-Slate products rank among some of the best-reviewed in the industry, having been used on multitudes of charting records, and are today perhaps more valued than ever, given the DIY situation that many producers find themselves.
-Bridging the gap between analog gear and digital plugins, with software like the Virtual Tape Machines, Virtual Console Collection and Virtual Buss Compressor, as well as contributing to the world of studio gear, with his DRAGON compressor and FOX preamplifier, Slate’s name is equated with nothing but quality products.
-Adding to his audio mixing products are even software instruments, like his famed Steven Slate Drums.
-How fortunate for me that I got the chance to talk to the CEO about his history in the audio world, and get his thoughts on his products.
+Steven Slate is the CEO of both Slate Digital, a plugin company, and Slate Pro Audio, a gear manufacturer.
+He’s has been aiming to bridge the gap between analog gear and digital plugins, with software like the Virtual Tape Machines, Virtual Console Collection and Virtual Buss Compressor, as well as contributing to the world of studio gear with his DRAGON compressor and FOX pre-amp.
+I recently got the chance to talk to him about his history in the audio world and get his thoughts on his products.

 All of the above.
-Each one is a part of who I am.
-If I can’t play, write, produce, and mix music, I’m unhappy.
+Each one is a part of who I am, and if I can’t play, write, produce, and mix music, I’m unhappy.
 If I can’t create products, I’m also unhappy.

-Unless I’m mistaken, you first made a name for yourself in the world of audio consumer products with your drum sample CD, Steven Slate Drums.
-How did you get into the field of creating drum samples?
+You first made a name for yourself in the world of audio products with your drum sample CD,” Steven Slate Drums”.
+How did you get into creating drum samples?

 Absolutely.
-My samples were being used in Billboard top 20 songs, but I was unable to use this information, based upon the secrecy of the engineers who were using them.
-I finally achieved some mainstream pro audio success when guys like Mike Shipley, Jay Baumgardner, and Ross Hogarth started to promote their use of the samples.
+My samples were being used in Billboard Top 20 songs but I was unable to use this information, based upon the secrecy of the engineers who were using them.
+I finally achieved some mainstream success when guys like Mike Shipley, Jay Baumgardner, and Ross Hogarth started to promote their use of the samples.

 I couldn’t find the original sample CD online anymore.
-Is it out of production now that you’re selling your SSD4 instrument?
-Wouldn’t it still be a helpful alternative for those who can’t purchase the software, to still be able to get the samples?
+Is it out of production now that you’re selling your Steven Slate Drums instrument?

-The original sample CD had about 100 CD-R copies of a lot of one shots and sometimes a few multi-samples.
+There was only about 100 copies of the original sample CD, which had a lot of one shots and sometimes a few multi-samples.
 If you find one, please send it to me!
-I tried to buy one on Ebay a few years back. but it ended up going for $1,00o; I lost!
+I tried to buy one on eBay a few years back, but it ended up going for $1000, and I lost the bidding.
 But someone did send me an original copy that they found in a studio in mint condition.
 I plan on framing it.
-It has hand written text on it “Steven Slate Drums” and then my old cell phone number.
+It has hand-written text on it “Steven Slate Drums” and then my old cell phone number.

 Both simultaneously.
 I met Tim and Greg (Slate Pro Audio hardware team) and Fabrice Gabriel (Slate Digital Co-Founder) at roughly the same time, and we began parallel development.